LizardMestre689/J25-Programming/arduino/notes/Notes from C++.md

 ---

 Important Constructors

+---

 - String(): This constructor is used for creating an empty string.
 - String(const char *str): This constructor is used for creating string objects from a null-terminated string.
 - String(const string *str): This constructor is used for creating a string object from another string object.

+---

+##❗Important Concepts❗
+--

+- Collection of elements: Arrays in C++ are collections of elements of the same data type stored in contiguous memory locations.
+- Index and value: An element of an array will always have an index between 0 and n-1 being n: the length of the array.
+- Lenght: Size of an array; number of elements.
+- Fixed size: Once declared, the size of an array cannot be changed during runtime.
+- Indexing: Elements in an array are accessed using an index, starting from 0 for the first element.
+- Declaration: Arrays are declared using square brackets [] after the data type, specifying the size of the array.
+- Memory management: Memory for arrays is allocated statically or dynamically depending on how they are declared.
+- Iteration: Loops are commonly used to iterate through array elements for processing or manipulation.

 ---